 If 2 page spreads are absolutely necessary for your perfect bound book, try designing as a fold-out sheet.
 The spread will be printed on a single sheet that’s the size of 2 pages and the print will not have any splits.
 Printivity offers this service as a custom order to anyone who wants foldout page spreads in their perfect bound books.

-The spine of a perfect bound book needs to be designed exactly the width of the book.
-The spine of the book is attached to the center of the spread of the front and back cover.
-For books with a solid color front/back cover and spine, this can be relatively easy.
+The spine of a perfect binding needs to be designed exactly the width of the book.
+The spine of the book is attached to the center of the spread of the front cover and back cover.
+For books with a solid color front and back cover and spine, this can be relatively easy.
 The printer can trim off the extra width from the spread without worrying about the design.

-It is recommended to only have the spine be a different color from the front or back cover with high page counts.
-Otherwise, this can lead to problems with part of the spine moving to the cover and not being completely centered.
-Thus, it is good design practice to make the spine the same color as the cover pages.
-Here is an example of a cover spread with a 3/4″ spine.
-Instead of the spread being 17.25″x11.25″ like a regular spread, the spread is 18″x11.25″ to account for the spine.
+It is recommended to only have the spine be a different color from the front cover and back cover with high page counts.
+Otherwise, this can lead to design problems with part of the spine moving to the front cover or back cover and not being completely centered.
+Thus, it is perfect design practice to make sure the spine is the same color as the front cover or back cover pages.
+Here is an example of a book cover spread with a 3/4″ spine.
+Instead of the book design spread being 17.25″x11.25″ like a regular spread, the spread is 18″x11.25″ to account for the spine of the book.

 Figuring out spine width

 Calculating the width of the spine can be tricky because the toner adds width to the paper.
-Depending on what is being printed, and how many pages the perfect bound book is, the toner can add up to 1/8” of thickness to the book.
+Depending on what is being printed, and the number of pages the perfect bound book is, the toner can add up to 1/8” of thickness to the spine of the book.
 Printivity has a spine width calculator that will calculate the thickness of a book without accounting for toner.
 Thus, the spine thickness value given will be slightly thinner than what it will be.